Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 Some of the 50 Georgetown students State Councilor Liu Yandong invites in 2009 posing for a picture in China.

-Georgetown President John J. DeGioia meets with China's top education official, State Councilor Liu Yandong, first in Beijing and again in Washington, D.C.
-In this photograph are some of the 50 Georgetown students State Councilor Liu Yandong invites in 2009 for a two-week cultural immersion trip to China.
+Georgetown President John J. DeGioia meets with China's top education official, State Councilor Liu Yandong in Beijing and in Washington, D.C.
+This photograph features Georgetown students with State Councilor Liu Yandong during a two-week cultural immersion trip to China.

 Photo courtesy of Georgetown University